ooki/dnd_auction_game/README.md

 # Server
-To run the server, use: 'uvicorn ag_server:app' in the directory root directory.
+To run the server, use: 'uvicorn dnd_auction_game.server:app' in the directory root directory.
 Ctrl+C to stop it cleanly.

 # Agents (players)
-See:
+See the folder example_agents (on github) for examples on how to create a agent.
     agent_linear_prediction.py
     agent_linear_prediction.py
     agent_tiny_bid.py

-For examples on how to create a agent.
 NOTE: If playing on a non-local server the agent must set the host in the file.

 In general you must implement a make_bid() function that takes the following parameters: